WebOfTrustInfo/rwot7-toronto/topics-and-advance-readings/what-and-who-is-in-your-wallet.md

    * When the result of digital loss is catastrophic (e.g. permanent loss of digital assets) what recourse do we have?
 What could we do to prevent this?

 As we look at various organizations and people in our lives what roles can they play.

+# Proposal

+Start open discussion about the state of digital wallets:

+* here-and-now - Where are we currently?
+Who is doing what?
+What standards are in use, evolving, and needed?
+* the-future - Where do digital wallets need to go?
+Are they really the "next web browser"?
+What is blocking us?
+What would this look like if it was easy (to steal a Tim Ferriss thinking questions)?

+The author will have starting points that are loose enough to take in many directions.

+Outputs will include summary of inputs on players in the space, standards (existing and needed), user experience, and many other artifacts for the community.